Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Problem setting

 Notice that $\trace(\Sigma^{-1}K)/d = 1 / \sigma$ since $\Sigma = K\sigma$ and that $\rho^\epl \rightharpoonup \rho^0$ in $L^1(\R^d)$ by \cite[Proposition 5.2]{PaS07}.
 We finally introduce the generators $\diffL^\epl$ and $\diffL^0$ of the multiscale process \eqref{eq:SDE_ms} and its homogenized counterpart \eqref{eq:SDE_hom}, respectively, which are defined for all $u \in \mathcal C^2(\R^d)$ as

 and

 where $:$ denotes the Frobenius inner product and $\nabla^2$ the Hessian matrix.
-Since the process $X_t^\epl$ is close in a weak sense to the process $X_t^0$ as $\epl \to 0$, we then expect that also the generators $\diffL^\epl$ and $\diffL^0$ behave similarly when the multiscale parameter vanishes.
+Since the process $X_t^\epl$ is close in a weak sense to the process $X_t^0$ as $\epl \to 0$, then also the generators $\diffL^\epl$ and $\diffL^0$ behave similarly when the multiscale parameter vanishes.